Art & Design Department

 Dr. Steven Choate is a painter and art historian.
 He has taught in the Department of Art & Design at Harding University since 1995.
 After specializing his academic work in areas of classical and renaissance art, Choate termed his painting style as “blatantly realistic.”
 After graduating from Harding University in 1986, Choate earned his two master’s degrees at the University of Mississippi and completed his doctoral work in 2002 at Florida State University.email@example.com

 Greg Clayton, M.F.A. - Associate Professor of Art, coordinator for Fine Arts

-Mrs. Cox teaches the introduction to interior design, space planning, lighting, codes, and commercial design studio courses.
-She has been designing professionally since 1992 and has worked in the areas of residential, corporate, education and health care design.
-She directs the interior design program.
+Amy Cox directs the interior design program and teaches introduction to interior design, space planning, lighting, codes, and commercial design studio courses in the Department of Art & Design.
+She earned her master’s degree from Harding University in 2007.
+Cox has been designing professionally since 1992 and has worked in residential, corporate, educational, and healthcare design areas.